Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 been removed from the database and you should refer to that Public Act to see the changes

 (30 ILCS 500/10-10)

 (a) The chief procurement officer shall

-appoint a State purchasing officer for each agency that the chief procurement officer is responsible for under Section 1-15.15.
+appoint and determine the salary of a State purchasing officer for each agency that the chief procurement officer is responsible for under Section 1-15.15.
 A State purchasing officer shall be located in the State agency that the officer serves but shall report to his or her respective chief procurement officer.
 The State purchasing officer shall have direct communication with agency staff assigned to assist with any procurement process.
 At the direction of his or her respective chief procurement officer, a State purchasing officer shall have the authority to (i) review any contract or contract amendment prior to execution to ensure that applicable procurement and contracting standards were followed and (ii) approve or reject contracts for a purchasing agency.
 If the State purchasing officer provides written approval of the contract, the head of the applicable State agency shall have the authority to sign and enter into that contract.
 All actions of a State purchasing officer are subject to review by a chief procurement officer in accordance with procedures and policies established by the chief procurement officer.

 (a-5) A State purchasing officer may (i) attend any procurement meetings; (ii) access any records or files related to procurement; (iii) submit reports to the chief procurement officer on procurement issues; (iv) ensure the State agency is maintaining appropriate records; and (v) ensure transparency of the procurement process.

 (a-10) If a State purchasing officer is aware of misconduct, waste, or inefficiency with respect to State procurement, the State purchasing officer shall advise the State agency of the issue in writing.
 If the State agency does not correct the issue, the State purchasing officer shall report the problem, in writing, to the chief procurement officer and appropriate Inspector General.